4 minute read

 What are the practicalities of working on a data intelligence project with customers?
 What is a typical composition of a team working on a project?
 What are the timelines?

-Integrating with underlying data repos itself might take two, three months, but we already have pre built micro-services in this area, which we can do within few days.
+Integrating with the underlying data repos might take two or three months, but we already have pre-built micro-services in this area, which we can do within a few days.

 What are the regulations we currently help our customers comply with?